etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-build-validations-and-module-scripts.md

 Another important point to remark is that the module scripts work as **build validations** in regards to execution criteria; that is, they will be executed in every version of the module, or Core, in which they are present.
 The developer needs to take this into account (it is advisable not to design scripts which are **version-dependant**, they should always be designed to be **generic**).

 And, as it was explained above, scripts should also be designed to produce the same result if executed multiple times, because they will be executed every time the system is rebuilt, or the module is updated.

-The `package.module` task will automatically include the compiled binaries in the `.obx file`, provided that the module scripts were compiled before packaging the module.

 !!!info
       If you are adding a module script to Etendo Core, remember that you need to **include the binary classes** contained in `src-util/modulescript/build/classes/` to the repository as any source files are added.
 If not, they will not be executed (because the classes are not compiled by default in the build process, they are executed only if the binary files are there).